 If you’re feeling overwhelmed by the prospect of four days of music spread across multiple stages, that’s totally understandable.
 Here’s your walking guide to the French Quarter Festival — so you can plan your day for minimum trekking and maximum music enjoyment.

 2-minute walk from Hotel Place d’Armes: Jackson Square

-Don’t be surprised if you can hear the St. Louis Cathedral bells ringing from the hotel lobby — that’s because you’re literally steps away from Jackson Square, which hosts the outdoor Smokefree NOLA Stage.
-Jackson Square’s palm-tree lined park offers a shady place to dance the day away, and don’t forget to swing by the juried art show in Pirates Alley Cafe on Saturday and Sunday.
-P.S.
+Don’t be surprised if you can hear the St. Louis Cathedral bells ringing from the hotel lobby — that’s because you’re literally steps away from Jackson Square, which hosts the outdoor stage.
+Jackson Square’s palm-tree-lined park offers a shady place to dance the day away, and don’t forget to swing by the Pirates Alley Cafe while you’re at it.
 Pirates Alley was one of William Faulkner’s favorite hangouts — he used to live and write there.

 3-minute walk: Bourbon Street

 Bourbon Street is bustling, it’s bawdy, and no trip to New Orleans would be complete without a visit.
-Fortunately, four stages in the 300-700 blocks provide ample excuses to indulge at this booze-soaked thoroughfare.
-The Jazz Playhouse hosts a stage and provides a luxe, 1940s-inspired vibe that feels light years away from the mayhem outside.
+Fortunately, several stages in the 300-700 blocks provide ample excuses to indulge at this booze-soaked thoroughfare.

 5-minute walk: Royal Street

 On any given day, sections of Royal Street are closed to traffic.
-Buskers, bands and other performers fill the streets while pedestrians browse antiques shops, galleries and boutiques.
-But French Quarter Fest pushes Royal Street’s everyday ambience to a new level.
-You’ll find four music stages nestled in the 400-700 blocks of Royal Street, including the BMI Songwriter Stage at the Historic New Orleans Collection (533 Royal St.).
-Pop in here to cool off and soak up the best original tunes up-and-coming Louisiana musicians have to offer.
-Pro tip: The Rouses stage (700 Royal St.) is hosted by a grocery store, which is a great place to snag affordable bottled water, sunscreen, or other fest essentials that may not have made it into your carry-on.
+Buskers, bands and other performers fill the streets while pedestrians browse antique shops, galleries and boutiques.
+But French Quarter Fest pushes Royal Street’s everyday ambiance to a new level.
+You’ll find several music stages nestled in the 400-700 blocks of Royal Street.

 10-minute walk: Woldenburg Park